alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   )
 ```

-This should be fairly straight-forward by now, good ol' dictionary access.
-(E-NOTE: Idiom safe?)
+The method above should be pretty straightforward now; good ol' dictionary access.
+(E-Note: Idiom safe?)
-Otherwise, carefully note what we do, and do not, cast.
+Otherwise, carefully note what we do and do not cast.
-Consider why this may be, relative to the next code updates in `init` and `on_complete`.
+Consider why this may be relative to the subsequent code updates in `init` and `on_complete`.

 #### Function (Update): `__init__`